Equine Assisted Psychotherapy (EAP) Foundation Training

 We will support and challenge you to grow and feel ‘held’ as you grow into grounded and authentic practitioners.
 Our program sets a high standard for students, practitioners and the wider international community.

-As a graduate of our training, you can choose to become a member of our EPI community of practitioners and get access to ongoing support, supervision and advanced, high quality specialist psychotherapy training.
+As a graduate of our training, you can join our EPI community of practitioners and get access to ongoing support, supervision and advanced, high quality specialist psychotherapy training.